5 Tips for a Successful Rebranding Marketing Strategy

 Change in Direction: Targeting Young Audience

 Rebranding could incur significant costs and require considerable effort for the entire company.
 This also extends to consumers’ acceptance of your revamped brand.
-Let’s examine a flawed rebranding example so that you can take note of this crucial point
+Let’s examine a flawed rebranding example so that you can take note of this crucial point.

 1. Gap

-Gap 1
+Gap

 In 2010, GAP tried rebranding with a new logo due to a sales slump.
-The new logo, featuring a generic font, caused confusion and lacked connection to the old one.
+The new logo, featuring a generic font, caused confusion and needed more connection to the old one.
 A major mistake was not explaining the reasons for the change to consumers or making any store or product updates.
 This led to public backlash and ridicule, prompting a quick return to the original logo after six days.
 The rushed rebranding, lacking strategy and communication, cost an estimated $100 million.

-1. Mastercard
+Mastercard

 Sending mixed messages can confuse customers and weaken the brand’s identity.
 It’s crucial to ensure all communication channels convey a consistent brand message.